 We were meet by Raman and Shalindra our representative and tour guide for our trip from Quo Vadis Travel.
 They with my travel agent, Dori Peterson from Cadence Travel helped make our entire trip seamless.

 We were advised several times to watch your step but never look down.
 There would too many things you would miss if you were constantly worried about what you were stepping on.
 Walking through the ancient streets of Chandni Chowk gave us our first glimpse of the chaotic wonderment that we would be getting used to over the next few weeks.

 "It is a dark time, the sun is coming, soon it will be light time, this is a very auspicious hour."

 If you have ever seen the movie or read the book The Kite Runner you would smile at the dozen upon dozens of little boys scattered along the rooftops, ghats (steps leading to the water) and back streets flying their kites and actually trying to cut the strings of other boys kites with their own.

 The streets are narrow, dark and crowded.
 The ground is covered with broken concrete, cow dung, piles of garbage, open baby diapers, mystery fluids and dogs with tiny puppies every 10 feet.
 You walk with your head on a constant swivel because there is so much beauty above the ground if you choose to see it.

 I actually had the wind knocked out of me once because while looking up into a window I walked straight into the horn of a water buffalo.
 They don't give way.

 At times they have dozens of funeral pyres burning at once.

-After an exceptionally stressful running late drive to catch a train night, we needed to make sure we could sleep on a train.
+After an exceptionally stressful, running late drive to catch a night train, we needed to make sure we could sleep on a train.
 Below is the remedy.

 I loved how our guide yelled at dozens of tourists to "Get out of the way!!!!" so that we could get this shot of the beautiful peacock door.